Part II: Revenue Per Square Foot

 Square footage and rent are visible.
 Build-out condition is not.

-In many metro markets, raw-shell restaurant build-outs commonly land between $250 and $400 per square foot — sometimes more.
+In many metro markets, raw-shell restaurant build-outs commonly land between $250 and $400 per square foot, sometimes more.

+At 1,200 square feet, that range implies $300,000 to nearly $500,000 before opening inventory or working capital.
 At 1,800 square feet, it can mean $450,000 to $720,000 before soft costs, design fees, or contingency.

-Second-generation space may reduce that substantially — perhaps to $100 to $200 per square foot — depending on what can realistically be salvaged.
+Second-generation space may reduce that substantially — perhaps $100 to $200 per square foot — depending on what can realistically be salvaged.

-If Model A assumes $400,000 in available capital and the chosen space is raw shell, the math collapses before the doors open.
+The difference is existential.
+If Model A assumes $400,000 in available capital and the chosen space is raw shell, the project collapses before the doors open.
+If Model B requires $700,000 to build responsibly, the conversation shifts from ambition to capital structure.

 Many restaurants do not fail because the concept was flawed.
 They fail because the build-out consumed the oxygen before the first guest arrived.

-Capital is not just money.
+Capital is not only money.

 It is time.